Identifying and Upweighting Power-Niche Users to Mitigate Popularity Bias in Recommendations: Introduction

-\textbf{\emph{Motivating Data Analysis.}} In Section \ref{sec:data-analysis}, we begin with a motivating data analysis of implicit-feedback benchmark datasets and find that there exists a statistically significant group of high-activity, niche-preferring users, which we term \emph{power-niche users}.
-This result challenges the idea that niche users are necessarily low-data.
+\textbf{Motivating Data Analysis (RQ1).} In Sec. \ref{sec:data-analysis} and \ref{sec:data-value}, we begin with a motivating data analysis of benchmark recommendation datasets and divide users into four quadrants based on their (1) activity level and (2) item-popularity preference.
+We find that there exists a statistically significant group of high-activity, niche-preferring users, which we term \emph{power-niche users}.
+In contrast, among mainstream users, there is a significant group of \emph{light-activity} users.
+Next, we assess the value of interaction data from each of the four user quadrants to improve recommendations for niche users.
+While previous bias mitigation work has focused on upweighting interactions from all niche users, we find that compared to light-niche users, data from power-niche users are more valuable for improving both niche and overall recommendation performance.
+In the process, we propose a method for valuing user groups in recommender systems and transductive machine learning models, more generally.

-\textbf{\emph{Reweighting Framework.}} In Section \ref{sec:method}, we design a framework that simultaneously reweights for user activity level and item popularity.
-Our framework adapts the Bayesian Personalized Ranking (BPR) \cite{rendle2009bpr} loss function.
-While past works have focused on reweighting for item popularity, either in static \cite{zhao2013opinion, steck2011item} or longitudinal \cite{jannach2015what, zhu2021popularitybias, ferraro2020exploring} settings, to the best of our knowledge, we are the first to consider both user activity level and item popularity heterogeneity for popularity bias.
+\textbf{Reweighting Framework (RQ2).} In Sec.~\ref{sec:method}, guided by the promising value of power-niche user data, we design a framework, Popularity-and-Activity-Informed Reweighting (\texttt{PAIR}), that simultaneously reweights for user activity level and item popularity.
+Our framework adapts the Bayesian Personalized Ranking (BPR) \cite{rendle2009bpr} loss function and introduces two parameters: one for controlling the weight of power users and another for the weight of niche items.
+We optimize the parameters through validation-set grid search.
+Though past works have focused on reweighting for item popularity, either in static \cite{zhao2013opinion, steck2011item} or longitudinal \cite{jannach2015what, zhu2021popularitybias, ferraro2020exploring} settings, to the best of our knowledge, we are the first to consider both user activity level and item popularity heterogeneity for popularity bias.
 Our framework allows us to give greater weight to power-niche users.

-\textbf{\emph{Evaluation.}} In Section \ref{sec:eval}, our experiments show that by upweighting power-niche users in the BPR loss function, we are able to \emph{increase} recommendation performance and decrease popularity bias.
-Further, we show that reweighting for user activity level or item popularity in isolation results in a worsening of at least one of recommendation performance or popularity bias.
+\textbf{Evaluation (RQ2).} In Sec. \ref{sec:eval}, our experiments show that by upweighting power-niche users in the BPR loss function, we can \emph{increase} recommendation performance and decrease popularity bias.
+Further, we show that existing reweighting and regularization approaches reduce popularity bias at the cost of performance, while our approach (\texttt{PAIR}) yields Pareto-dominant performance by accounting for user-activity level.